Undergraduate International Funding Opportunities

 Value: Multiple awards of $6,000.
 Mitacs offers $6,000 research awards for senior undergraduate students working on a joint research project for 12-24 weeks in a partner country (Brazil, mainland China, India, Mexico, or Vietnam).

 For more information, visit the Mitacs Globalink website.

 These funds are available for undergraduate students interested in short-term study or research abroad in a specific country.
 Please visit the external websites for more up to date information about deadlines and application procedures.

 Value: 1,050 Euros per month (plus additional stipends).
 The Ernst Mach Grant is available for international students interested in short term study/research (4-10 months) at an Austrian university of applied sciences (Fachhochschule) in a field of natural sciences, technical sciences, human medicine, health sciences, agricultural sciences, or social sciences.
 For more information, visit the Austrian Database for Scholarships and Research Grants.

 Canada-China Scholars' Exchange Program

 The Chinese Ministry of Education and DFATD Canada jointly sponsor this scholarship for short-term study/research (4-12 months) at participating Chinese institutions.
 The scholarship covers tuition fees, monthly stipends, and accommodations.
-The application is now open until March 10, 2016.
 For more information, visit the Government of Canada International Scholarship page.

 Chinese Government Scholarship-Bilateral Program

 The Chinese Government has full or partial scholarships available for educational exchanges between Chinese and international institutions.
 The full scholarship covers tuition, accommodation, stipend, and medical insurance.
-Applications open between January and early April.
 For more information, visit the Study in China Scholarships page.